titi-gal/p2prtc/README.md

     }
     ```

-3. Manually send and receive the descriptions using the Description textarea.
+3. Manually send and receive the descriptions using the description textarea.
     Peer1: Get offer, copy it, and send to Peer2.
     Peer2: Paste the received offer, copy the generated answer, and send it to Peer1.
     Peer1: Paste the received answer.

-    Now the peers should be connected.
+    The peers should be connected.
 Repeat to add new peers.
 Existing peers will be automatically connected when a new peer is added.

 Inspired by: https://github.com/cjb/serverless-webrtc/